-The University's Legislation consists of its Charter, Statutes, Ordinances and Regulations.
+The University's Legislation addresses matters of institutional governance and organisation.
+As defined in the University Statutes, University Legislation consists of the Charter, Statutes, Ordinances, Regulations and Codes of Practice of the University.
 All members of staff and students are subject to the Legislation.

-Whilst the Charter and Statutes are at the top of this hierarchy and address matters of institutional governance and organisation, most students and staff are affected directly only by the Ordinances and Regulations, which contain more detailed provisions related to employment of staff, programmes of study, health and safety, discipline and the University estate.
+Whilst the Charter and Statutes are at the top of this hierarchy and address matters of institutional governance and organisation, most staff and students are affected directly only by Ordinances, Regulations and Codes of Practice, which contain principles and standards designed to control or govern conduct, or provide direction.

 Changes to Legislation

 University Legislation may need to be amended from time to time, either to reflect external requirements (for example, those of professional or accrediting bodies) or because a change to policy or practice has been agreed internally.
 Consideration will be given to whether any proposed change should apply to all legislation or to a specific cohort, and students will normally be consulted about or informed of the change, depending on its nature.
 Information is published when any significant changes are made to University Legislation, this is done through a 'Changes to University Legislation for the XXX Cohort' document that is available on each of the cohort legislation pages.